 Ola, I am Themba Jay.

 For some work, I sit in creative and business strategy sessions and contribute my mind.
 On other projects, I teach.
-Sharing the information that shifts my thinking is a fun brain exercise.
-My weight-lifting for the mind.

 And long before I knew I was going to write for my supper, from around the age of ten until twenty-three, I was a car and tyre mechanic working in my Dad’s business.
 The experience was like traveling the world while planted in one immersive place.
 The Firm, we called it.
 I met a multitude of fascinating people there almost everyday, learnt a trade, observed how the world works, and spent considerable time with my father.